 The closing date for applications was 3 p.m. on September 13th 2019.

 Scheme Contracts and Explanatory Notes

-To allow Service Providers to sign up for the National Childcare Scheme in advance of the commencement of the Scheme, the contracts will be available on PIP for activation until the Scheme commencement in October 2019 (after which all contracting and related activities will take place on the new Early Years Platform).
+To allow Service Providers to sign up for the National Childcare Scheme in advance of the commencement of the Scheme, the contracts will be available on PIP for activation until October 2019 (after which all contracting and related activities will take place on the new Early Years Platform).

 The Childcare Support Act 2018 (Payment of Financial Support) Regulations, which have not yet been signed by the Minister, are referred to in the National Childcare Scheme contract and the Explanatory Guide.
 These regulations are now being published in DRAFT form so that childcare providers can be fully informed of the terms and conditions of the new Scheme before signing up.